 Here’s another string of words to look up: “books take you places.”
-There are a number of variations on this idea but the idea is that books — more specifically, reading — opens up new worlds.
+There are a number of variations on this idea but the thought is that books — more specifically, reading — open up new worlds.
 This is true in Downey’s case, except it’s probably more accurate to say “libraries took her places.”
 Downey’s degrees in library science and education helped her see the world by giving her a path to different positions, positions that required traveling to professional workshops and conferences.

 Earning those degrees, in many cases, meant using the library, both in Downey’s K-12 education and during her college career.
 “I was a low-income college student,” said Downey.
 “I did not have a lot of financial support, so I did all of my computer work in the library as well as all of my printing.
 I eventually figured out that I could get most of my textbooks from the library.”